shrage/atavya/.ai/_core/workflow_patterns.md

-# AI Documentation Framework: Workflow Patterns
+# AI Documentation Framework: Human-AI Workflow Patterns

 ## Overview

 This document defines the core workflow patterns used by the AI Documentation Framework.
-These patterns guide the conversation flow, documentation creation, and work tracking processes.
+These patterns guide the conversation flow, documentation creation, and work tracking processes between the human project manager and the AI assistant.

-## Conversation-Based Workflow Checkpoints
+## Human-AI Collaboration in Workflow

-The framework uses a conversation-based checkpoint system to ensure alignment at key points in the workflow.
-These checkpoints provide natural points for confirmation before proceeding to the next phase of work.
+The AI Documentation Framework is built on a collaboration model between a human project manager and an AI assistant.
+All workflow patterns reflect this collaboration model:

+1. **Human Decision Authority**: The human project manager has final decision-making authority at all checkpoints
+2. **AI Recommendation Role**: The AI assistant provides recommendations and implements approved decisions
+3. **Clear Responsibility Delineation**: Each workflow step has clear human and AI responsibilities
+4. **Iterative Refinement**: Workflows incorporate feedback loops between human and AI
+5. **Documentation Responsibility**: The AI maintains documentation with human approval

+## Checkpoint Completion Criteria and Documentation Practices

+Each checkpoint in the workflow has specific completion criteria and associated documentation practices:

 ### Checkpoint 1: Requirements & Architecture Understanding
+**Completion Criteria**:
+- All requirements are documented in a dedicated requirements file
+- User stories are created for each requirement
+- Requirements are linked to architectural components
+- Requirements document has been reviewed and approved by the human project manager
+- Work unit has been updated with a reference to the requirements document

+**Documentation Practices**:
+- AI creates a dedicated file in `.ai/requirements/[domain]/[component]_requirements.md`
+- AI includes functional and non-functional requirements based on human input
+- AI adds user stories for each requirement
+- AI links to architectural components
+- AI references in the work unit
+- Human reviews and approves the documentation

+### Checkpoint 2: Design Approach
+**Completion Criteria**:
+- Design approach is documented in a dedicated design file
+- Component structure is defined
+- Technical decisions are documented with rationale
+- Design is aligned with architectural principles
+- Design document has been reviewed and approved by the human project manager
+- Work unit has been updated with a reference to the design document

+**Documentation Practices**:
+- AI creates a dedicated file in `.ai/design/[component]_design.md`
+- AI includes component structure based on human input and project requirements
+- AI documents technical decisions and rationale
+- AI includes diagrams where appropriate
+- AI references in the work unit
+- Human reviews and approves the design

+### Checkpoint 3: Implementation Plan
+**Completion Criteria**:
+- Implementation tasks are broken down in detail
+- Dependencies between tasks are identified
+- Testing approach is defined
+- Implementation plan has been reviewed and approved by the human project manager
+- Work unit has been updated with the implementation plan

+**Documentation Practices**:
+- AI documents directly in the work unit
+- AI breaks down into phases with specific tasks
+- AI includes testing approach
+- AI documents dependencies
+- Human reviews and approves the implementation plan

+### Checkpoint 4: Implementation Review
+**Completion Criteria**:
+- All implementation tasks are complete
+- Tests are passing
+- Documentation is updated
+- Implementation has been reviewed by the human project manager
+- Implementation has been approved by the human project manager
+- Work unit has been updated with implementation details

+**Documentation Practices**:
+- AI updates the work unit with implementation summary
+- AI creates how-to guides if needed in `.ai/guides/`
+- AI updates API documentation if applicable
+- Human reviews and approves the implementation and documentation

+## Human-AI Conversation-Based Workflow Checkpoints

+The framework uses a human-AI conversation-based checkpoint system to ensure alignment at key points in the workflow.
+These checkpoints provide natural points for human confirmation before proceeding to the next phase of work.

+### Checkpoint 1: Requirements & Architecture Understanding

 **Purpose**: Ensure shared understanding of requirements and architectural context before proceeding to design.

-**Conversation Pattern**:
+**AI Conversation Pattern**:
 ```
 Based on our discussion, I understand that:
 1. [Summarize key requirements]